Quick guide: Code of Practice for International Recruitment

 Kenya

-This means employers and recruitment agencies, including NHS trusts, must stop all active recruitment of health and social care personnel from Kenya to the UK with immediate effect.
-Please read this news article for more information.
+Kenya was placed on the amber list as of 11 November 2021, meaning that employers and recruitment agencies, including NHS Trusts, stopped all active recruitment of health and social care personnel from Kenya to the UK with immediate effect.

 Nepal

-As of 22 August 2022, DHSC has announced that the governments of Nepal and of the United Kingdom have signed a Memorandum of Understanding (MOU) on the managed and ethical recruitment of Nepalese healthcare workers to the UK as part of a trail.
+Nepal was placed on the amber list as of 22 August 2022.
+The Department of Health and Social Care (DHSC) announced that the governments of Nepal and of the United Kingdom had signed a Memorandum of Understanding (MOU) on the managed ethical recruitment of Nepalese healthcare workers to the UK as part of a trail.

-The MOU will enable the managed recruitment of Nepalese healthcare workers to a single NHS trust, Hampshire Hospitals NHS Foundation Trust.
-It has been signed on the basis that the active recruitment of health and care workers from Nepal will begin with an initial pilot phase lasting approximately 15 months.
+The MOU enables the manage recruitment of Nepalese healthcare workers to a single NHS Trust, Hampshire Hospitals NHS Foundation Trust via its existing recruitment partners.
+It was signed on the basis that the active recruitment of health and care workers from Nepal will begin with an initial pilot phase which is still ongoing (last update, March 2025).

 Guiding principles

-- International migration of health and social care personnel can make a contribution to the development and strengthening of health and social care systems to both countries of origin and destination countries if recruitment is managed properly.
+- International migration of health and social care personnel can contribute to the development and strengthening of health and social care systems to both countries of origin and destination countries if recruitment is managed properly.

 - Opportunities exist for individuals, organisations and the health and care systems to train and educate and enhance their clinical practice.